spanners/dissertation/dissertation/sections/project-plan.markdown

-Central to this idea of iteration is my desired method of performing user studies: I will first do what I have called a “Pilot” --- a short and shallow trial User Study that focuses not on the research I’m concerned with, but instead the particular experimental design I would like to use in my actual User Study.
+Central to this idea of iteration is my desired method of performing user studies: I will first do what I have called a “Pilot” --- a short and shallow trial User Study that focuses not on the research I'm concerned with, but instead the particular experimental design I would like to use in my actual User Study.
 By employing a Pilot I can hopefully get an idea of the nature of the experimental design --- perhaps discovering any